CUBR/micro.py/README.md

  *  [Tutorial](https://github.com/jamescox/micro.py/wiki/Tutorial)
  *  [API documentation](https://github.com/jamescox/micro.py/wiki/API-documentation)

 This is a fork of the original project by james cox.
 He wrote the original software and this is an alteration on it.
+Any altered or new source files will be marked as such.
+Otherwise, unaltered files will retain the original copyright and license notice.